 - U.S. Bank Standard Savings: $4, can be waived

-U.S. Bank offers various financial products, including checking accounts, savings accounts, money market accounts, and CDs.
-Seniors can also get some great credit cards from U.S. Bank, making it easy to do all your banking in one place (if you live in one of the 27 states it does business in).
-Plus, you’ll get in-person customer support at more than 2,000 local branches, which I think is a major advantage for people who prefer to deal with human tellers and not their phone.
+It also tops our list thanks to the ability to bank in person and the variety of financial products it offers, including checking accounts, savings accounts, money market accounts, and CDs.
+You'll get in-person customer support at more than 2,000 local branches, which I think is a major advantage for people who prefer to deal with human tellers and not their phone.

 Unfortunately, U.S. Bank charges monthly service fees if you aren't over 65 or meet certain requirements, so it's not a good choice if you aren't 65 yet.
 Additionally, the interest rates on most U.S. Bank accounts are either undisclosed or low (except for the U.S. Bank Elite Money Market account), so if yield is important, you might want a different bank.

-- Waives monthly service fees for seniors over 65
+- Waives monthly maintenance fees for seniors over 65

 - Provides in-person support at more than 2,000 branches